zcwilt/rest-api/readme.md

 Note

-The project is still under development and not quite ready for use.

 Api Query Builder allows for complex filtering, sorting via an api endpoint.

 It is intended to be part of a larger package that also provides full CRUD abilities for a Laravel API.